 - avoid cooking for or caring for other members of your household

-- wear the mask your doctor gives you if you can't avoid close contact with other people.
+- wear a mask if you can't avoid close contact with other people.

 If your test is positive, the NT Centre for Disease Control will let you know next steps for isolation and treatment.

-The COVIDSafe app speeds up contacting people exposed to coronavirus (COVID-19).
+The COVIDSafe app speeds up contacting people exposed to COVID-19.
 This helps us support and protect you, your friends and family.

-For more information, go to the Australian Government's Department of Health website.
+For more information or to download the app visit the Australian Government's Department of Health website.